jpassetti/ist363-spring2024/final_project/readme.md

 ### Install the necessary dependencies

-The final project will use SASS to style the application.
+The final project will use `sass` to style the application.
 We will also use the `classnames` package to conditionally apply classes to elements.

 ```bash
 npm install sass classnames